Diagnoster/magicapi-angular/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

 ## Credits
-#### https://magicthegathering.io/ - Credits to Magic The Gathering for providing the API for data retrieval.
+#### Credits to Magic The Gathering for providing the API for data retrieval : https://magicthegathering.io/
+#### Icons: </br> <a href="https://www.flaticon.com/br/icones-gratis/carraca" title="carraça ícones">Carraça ícones criados por Roundicons / Flaticon</a> </br> <a href="https://www.flaticon.com/br/icones-gratis/ponto-de-exclamacao" title="ponto de exclamação ícones">Ponto de exclamação ícones criados por Flat Icons - Flaticon</a>

 ## About
 This software is 100% free, open-source and unlicensed.